-When it comes to the bottom of the barrel, 2004’s Surviving Christmas starring Ben Affleck, Danny DeVito‘s 2006 bomb Deck the Halls and Home Alone 3-5 aren’t even worth the effort it takes to search for them on Netflix or Amazon Prime.
-Then there’s the crap the Hallmark Channel forks down our throats every year like dry turkey.
+When it comes to the bottom of the barrel, 2004’s Surviving Christmas starring Ben Affleck, Danny DeVito‘s 2006 bomb Deck the Halls, and Home Alone 3-5 aren’t even worth the effort it takes to search for them on Netflix or Amazon Prime.
+Then there’s the crap the Hallmark Channel forks down our throats every year like dry turkey and broken glass.

 But amidst the good and the bad, there are those often some good Christmas movies not always found on television or the Netflix algorithm.
 They’re the less obvious holiday classics when you’ve either exhausted all that’s worth watching or are struggling to find more Christmas viewing you can actually tolerate.